P-39F-1 Airacobra Serial Number 41-7122 Squadron Letter M

 Wreckage

 "The engine was still there on the engine not having been souvenired by divers.
-My guess, is that the plane came back from a mission or training; about to land; but something prevented it from completing normal landing and the plane ditched.
-What was interesting was that way the engine was found, the plate was upside down."
+What was interesting was that way the engine was found, the plane was upside down."

 References